Ask the Historian

-A: Roy J. Hotchkiss of Oak Park was the architect and Edgar Hanebuth of Elmhurst was the Associate Architect for Redeemer Lutheran Church at 345 S. Kenilworth Avenue.
+A: Roy J. Hotchkiss of Oak Park was the architect and Edgar Hanebuth of Elmhurst was the associate architect for Redeemer Lutheran Church at 345 S. Kenilworth Avenue (pictured at left).

 Q: I know that Elmhurst celebrated its Centennial (100 years) in 1936.
 However, I have a booklet, The Elmhurst Story, which is a 50th anniversary commemorative dated 1960.
 Can you explain?

 A: In 1936 Elmhurst had a 10-day celebration in honor of the 100th anniversary of the first settlers coming to the area.
 In 1960- 1961 Elmhurst celebrated the 50th anniversary of its incorporation as a City form of government.
 The festivities included an open house in all of the Elmhurst churches, bus tours of 24 historical locations, a tea honoring “old timers” at Elmhurst Public Library, a parade and a fair at York Community High School.